-Counties Served: Union, Stanly, Cabarrus, Mecklenburg, Rowan,
+Counties Served: Union, Stanly, Cabarrus, Mecklenburg, and Rowan

 Union Power Cooperative's mission is to enhance the quality of life of our members and the communities we serve by delivering on our promise to provide safe, reliable electric power and energy service with exceptional value.
-Union Power serves a five-county area outside the metropolitan area of Charlotte, NC including: Union, Stanly, Cabarrus, Mecklenburg, and Rowan counties.
+Union Power serves a five-county area outside the metropolitan area of Charlotte, NC, including Union, Stanly, Cabarrus, Mecklenburg, and Rowan counties.
 Offices are located in Union and Stanly counties.
-With 76,000 member accounts, and nearly 6,000 miles of lines, the co-op serves an average of 12 members per mile of line.
+With nearly 80,000 member accounts and 6,000 miles of lines, the co-op serves an average of 13 members per mile of line.

-Union Power is one of the fastest growing electric cooperatives in the nation, and our long-range forecast predicts our membership will grow by an additional 30 percent over the next 15 years.
-To meet the demands of this growth, Union Power remains focused on maintaining financial strength, building an electric system that delivers needed capacity and resiliency, and fostering a knowledgeable and engaged workforce committed to exceptional member service.
+Union Power continues to be one of the fastest-growing electric cooperatives in the nation.
+To meet the demands of growth, Union Power remains focused on maintaining financial strength, building an electric system that delivers needed capacity and resiliency, and fostering a knowledgeable and engaged workforce committed to exceptional member service.